MikAoJk/advent-calendar/README.md

 ## Advent calendar
-A simple website for a Advent calendar
+A simple website for a advent calendar

 ## Technologies
 * Yarn